NSBLab/BrainEigenmodes/README.md

 Some important aspects you need to do before running `demo_eigenmode_calculation.sh`, `surface_eigenmodes.py`, or `volume_eigenmodes.py`

-1. Install [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) and load module (only for HPC systems).
+1. Install [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) and load module if using an HPC system.
-2. Install [Connectome Workbench](https://www.humanconnectome.org/software/get-connectome-workbench) and load module (only for HPC systems).
+2. Install [Connectome Workbench](https://www.humanconnectome.org/software/get-connectome-workbench) and load module if using an HPC system.
-3. Install [Gmsh](https://gmsh.info/) and load module (only for HPC systems).
+3. Install [Gmsh](https://gmsh.info/) and load module if using an HPC system.
 4. Install the following Python libraries (e.g., via pip): [lapy](https://github.com/Deep-MI/LaPy), [nibabel](https://nipy.org/nibabel/), and [brainspace](https://brainspace.readthedocs.io/en/latest/pages/install.html)
 5. Make sure you also have the following common Python libraries: numpy, scipy, os, argparse, subprocess